FunPlus: History

-In January 2024, FunPlus launched the strategy game Sea of Conquest: Pirate War, giving players a triple-A gameplay experience on mobile.
+In January 2024, FunPlus launched the strategy game Sea of Conquest: Pirate War.
 In May 2024, FunPlus and SkyDance Games announced Foundation: Galactic Frontier, a collaboration for a new strategy game.
 In November 2024, FunPlus opened a new Studio in Lisbon, spearheaded by the veteran gaming industry leader Alexandre Amancio.
 Studio Ellipsis is focusing on cross-platform game development and growing IP across multiple mediums.
 The Studio expanded into transmedia with the launch of its first Comic Series: Cradle of the Gods in October 2024.

-FunPlus marked its 15th anniversary in May 2025 with a global campaign that brought together team members and in-game characters, alongside reflections from CEO Andy Zhong and Chief Business Officer Chris Petrovic on the company’s journey and future ambitions..
+FunPlus marked its 15th anniversary in May 2025 with a global campaign that brought together team members and in-game characters, alongside reflections from CEO Andy Zhong and Chief Business Officer Chris Petrovic on the company’s journey and future ambitions.

-At the Xbox Games Showcase in June 2025, FunPlus’s publishing label Kingsglory revealed Aniimo—a free-to-play, creature-collecting open-world action RPG from Pawprint Studio, slated for 2026.
+At the Xbox Games Showcase in June 2025, FunPlus’s publishing label Kingsglory revealed Aniimo, a free-to-play, creature-collecting open-world action RPG from Pawprint Studio, slated for 2026.
 The announcement highlighted its unique “Twining” mechanic, which allows players to merge with magical creatures, and opened registration for a closed beta.

+That same month, State of Survival added a crossover with the video game Hitman, featuring the character Agent 47.

+In July 2025, FunPlus released Tiles Survive!, a mobile strategy-survival game, following a former special forces officer building a stronghold against a zombie horde (the game reached 20 million players by April 2026).

 Later, Aniimo was also featured at Gamescom 2025 in Cologne, Germany, where FunPlus, in partnership with Xbox, presented a playable beta test of the game for attendees, marking its first public hands-on beta after the Xbox reveal.

 In August 2025, FunPlus advanced its “gaming for good” efforts by renewing its Play2Act partnership with PlanetPlay and the United Nations Development Program (UNDP), engaging players on environmental action through in-game polls under the EU- and UK-funded GREAT project.
 That same month, State of Survival launched a crossover with Terminator 2: Judgment Day, featuring Sarah Connor, the T-800, the T-1000, and themed limited-time content.

-In October 2025, FunPlus launched the mobile strategy title Foundation: Galactic Frontier, an action-oriented adaptation of the sci-fi Foundation series.
+In October 2025, FunPlus launched the mobile strategy title Foundation: Galactic Frontier, an action-oriented adaptation of the sci-fi Foundation series, and DC: Dark Legion won two awards: Mobile Game Adaptation of the Year, and Mobile Game of the Year, at the GamingonPhone Awards 2025.